 - Used in riveting hammers.

-- Using for breaking system in automobiles, railway coaches, wagons and printing presses.
+- Used for breaking systems in automobiles, railway coaches, wagons, and printing presses.

 - Used in metal forming processes.